Aullwood's Charity A. Krueger Farm Discovery Center

 Dayton OH 45414

 Welcome to Aullwood Farm, a working sustainable farm full of interesting exhibits, fascinating animals, and fun learning opportunities.
 Aullwood strives to be a model of local sustainable agriculture in the Miami Valley and direct markets our farm products.
 Grass-raised beef, naturally raised chickens, pork and turkey, as well as farm fresh eggs are available seasonally for the public to purchase.
 Local butchers process our meat, and it is available for sale at the farm store.
-You can find out more about Aullwood's products on our Farm Products page.
 Please note that Aullwood's Farm Discovery Center, farm yard, barns, buildings and trails are smoke-free.
 No smoking is permitted in any location at any time.

 Aullwood Farm's primary crops are grass and forage crops.
 Cattle graze the areas where these crops are grown and are moved in a rotation to take advantage of fresh forage and allow pasture regrowth.
 Spelt, oats, straw, and hay are produced, harvested, and used at our farm.
 Aullwood purchases its natural feed locally.
 The Farm uses sustainable methods such as grass-based livestock management, conservation-minded farming methods and crop rotation, and does not use synthetic fertilizers or pesticides.
 Aullwood has also adopted a practice in its crop fields called ECO farming which stands for eternal no till, continuous living cover crops, and other best practices.
 ECO farming improves soil health, maintains good bacteria growth and keeps the soil temperatures down.
 This sustainable practice also includes manure management and integrated pest management.